 The Haas Center for Public Service defines public scholarship as research-based scholarly work that focuses on the social, civic, economic, educational, artistic, scientific and cultural well-being of people and places beyond the academy.
 Public scholarship may take a variety of forms, including public interest, public policy, design, activist/advocacy or community-based participatory research.

 The selected fellow may receive up to $5,000 to support travel, living and project-related expenses during the summer.
+Supplemental funding is available to students who qualify.

 The Public Service Scholarship Summer Fellowship was established in 2014.